kubeflow/arena/docs/cli/arena_submit_tfjob.md

       --tensorboard-image string     the docker image for tensorboard (default "registry.cn-zhangjiakou.aliyuncs.com/tensorflow-samples/tensorflow:1.12.0-devel")
       --toleration strings           tolerate some k8s nodes with taints,usage: "--toleration taint-key" or "--toleration all"
       --worker-cpu string            the cpu resource to use for the worker, like 1 for 1 core.
+      --worker-cpu-limit string      the cpu resource limit to use for the worker, like 1 for 1 core.
       --worker-image string          the docker image for tensorflow workers --worker-memory string         the memory resource to use for the worker, like 1Gi.
+      --worker-memory-limit string   the memory resource limit to use for the worker, like 1Gi.
       --worker-port int              the port of the worker.
       --worker-selector strings      assigning jobs with "Worker" role to some k8s particular nodes(this option would cover --selector), usage: "--worker-selector=key=value"
       --workers int                  the worker number to run the distributed training. (default 1)